Lord George Hill: Gweedore

+In 1836, His mother died and left him enough money to purchase his own estate and land.

-In 1838, Hill bought land in Gweedore, County Donegal, over the next few years expanding his holdings to 23,000 acres.
+In 1838, Hill bought land in Gweedore (Irish: Gaoth Dobhair), a 'district' in the north-west of County Donegal in the west of Ulster, and, over the next few years, he expanded his holdings to 23,000 acres.
 Hill himself described the condition of the local population as "more deplorable than can well be conceived"; according to the schoolmaster Patrick McKye, they were in the "most needy, hungry and naked condition of any people".
-Among other improvements, he built a port, Bunbeg Harbour, to encourage fishing, improved the roads and other infrastructure, and constructed the Gweedore Hotel to attract wealthy tourists.
+Among other improvements, he built a port, Bunbeg Harbour, to encourage fishing, improved the roads and other infrastructure, and constructed The Gweedore Hotel to attract wealthy tourists.

 However, his attempts to reform local farming practices, in particular, his suppression of the rundale system of shared landholding, proved unpopular and controversial.
 While his reforms may have protected Gweedore from the worst effects of the Great Famine of the 1840s – the local population did not decrease, as it did elsewhere in Ireland – Hill's attitude to the famine was uncompromising and unsympathetic:

 Hill's book Facts from Gweedore (1845) provides an account of conditions in Gweedore and seeks to explain and justify Hill's agricultural reforms.
 It ran to five editions and played a large part in the bitter public debates about the effects of Irish landlordism.
-In June 1858 Hill gave evidence to a House of Commons select committee on Irish poverty; the committee was critical of Hill's actions.
+In June 1858, Hill gave evidence to a House of Commons select committee on Irish poverty; the committee was critical of Hill's actions.

 He died at his residence, Ballyare House in Ramelton, in April 1879.
 He was buried at Conwal Parish Church in Letterkenny, alongside the first Austen to whom he was married.

 Family

 Hill was twice married, to two sisters, daughters of Edward Austen Knight (brother of Jane Austen).
+Hill previously met Cassandra Knight when she was 20 and he was 25.
+He proposed and she had accepted, but his mother Marchioness of Downshire intervened and forbade the marriage, declaring of her son's poor choice as "No money: all charms!" so their engagement was cancelled.
+Eight years passed and Cassandra was about to marry another man whom she didn't love when his mother finally yielded and allowed her favorite son to marry Cassandra.

-On 21 October 1834, he married Cassandra Jane Knight (16 November 1806 – 14 March 1842).
+On 21 October 1834, he married Cassandra Jane Knight.
 They had four children: